 We Served Together represents the wounded soldier in grief, honoring the loss of another.
 The loss of one leg represents the physical wounds and is meant to address the emotional and mental wounds as well.
 He sits alone, to pause from his rehabilitation services.

 Man at the Door The increased population of homeless people in my city, Portland, Oregon, is apparent in downtown and my NE neighborhood.
 Frequently, I view sleeping individuals in doorways.
-Thus, Man at the Door, was rendered to acknowledge this community tragedy.
+Thus, Man at the Door was rendered to acknowledge this community tragedy.
 Lack of affordable housing, mental health and drug rehabilitation services as well as low wages combine to bring individuals and families to the point of life without shelter.
-In July of 2019, Los Angeles estimated 59,000 homeless individuals even after 21,681 people were housed last year.

 For You, My Child I am a granddaughter of immigrants from Spain who arrived in San Francisco in the early twentieth century; my grandmother with her mother and sister, and my grandfather solo.
 They met on the ship to America and were reunited in San Francisco.
 Neither had a full education nor did they speak English.
 My great grandmother left Spain following the death of her husband to tuberculosis.
 She wanted a better life for her daughters.
 My grandfather carried on his family trade of upholstery work and my grandmother cleaned homes.
 The marriage was tumultuous but endured to give birth to five children.
 This is my father’s history; this is my history.
 For You, My Child acknowledges the many parents who journey to our country to seek a better life for their children.